-23. REVUP-Texas ("REVUP") sues Defendants on its own behalf and on behalf of its members.
+21. REVUP-Texas ("REVUP") sues Defendants on its own behalf and on behalf of its members.
 REVUP is a grassroots organization seeking to empower people with disabilities through voter education and assistance, issue advocacy, mobilization and organizing.
 REVUP is a member-based organization whose members are primarily individuals with disabilities.
 "REVUP" is an acronym that stands for "Register, Educate, Vote, Use Power."

-- 24. REVUP's members and the communities it serves include voters who are eligible to vote by mail and to have assistance while voting.
+- 22. REVUP's members and the communities it serves include voters who are eligible to vote by mail and to have assistance while voting.
 REVUP also has members who serve as assistants to persons needing assistance to vote due to a disability.
-REVUP members with disabilities participate in and help guide the direction of the organization's efforts. - 25.
-REVUP spends considerable resources to educate its members regarding the requirements to vote by mail or in-person, the availability of assistance, and to connect members and other voters with the assistance they need.
-SB 1 forces REVUP to divert resources away from its established voter engagement programs and toward new initiatives to educate voters and volunteers about how to comply with certain provisions of SB 1, such as Sections 5.02, 5.03, 5.06, 5.07, 5.10, 5.12, and Sections 6.04 and 6.06, that place new burdens on the process for obtaining a mail-in ballot and other forms of voter assistance and seek to enforce these onerous new restrictions with civil and criminal penalties, making it more difficult and dangerous to participate in the electoral process.
-Spending time and resources on these countermeasures (which are described below in even further detail) will mean that REVUP will spend less time and money on its normal programming efforts, including canvassing and voter education, and will reach fewer voters overall.
-REVUP would not have to conduct this type of public education in the absence of SB 1. - 26.
-Other provisions of SB 1, specifically, Section 7.04, which purports to criminalize certain voter interactions (as discussed further below), will also frustrate REVUP's missions to increase voter turnout in the disability community and advance political change by curtailing REVUP's ability to engage in activities that involve voters, such as its candidate and issues forums, and by preventing REVUP from recruiting and training individuals willing to serve as assistants.
-Accordingly, these provisions stymie REVUP's ability to spread its message widely and connect voters with disabilities with needed assistance.

-27. REVUP also engages in a variety of advocacy efforts on behalf of its members including support for certain policies and proposals at state and local legislative bodies, and outreach to members to support these policies.
+REVUP spends considerable resources to educate its members regarding the requirements to vote by mail or in-person, the availability of assistance, and to connect members and other voters with the assistance they need. - 23.
+The provisions of law at issue in this case will frustrate REVUP's mission to increase voter turnout in the disability community, to recruit and train individuals willing to serve as assistants, and, accordingly, its ability to connect voters with disabilities with needed assistance. - 24.
+REVUP also engages in a variety of advocacy efforts on behalf of its members including support for certain policies and proposals at state and local legislative bodies, and outreach to members to support these policies.
 This advocacy involves outreach to its own members and others in the disability community through in-person events, trainings, and other events.